 Composting toilet waste may also be applied around fruit trees in your garden.
 It is also safe to use the compost pile as manure in your non-edible garden.

 Do you need a composting toilet for use at home or one that you can use on the go?

 In case you do not have a water supply at the location of use, you should get a model that does not require any water to function.

-Similarly, there are several other considerations that you need to make while shopping for the best compost toilet, including:
+There are several other considerations that you need to make while shopping for the best compost toilet.

 1. Composting Toilet Type

 To begin with, you have to ascertain the type of compost toilet that will be ideal for your intended use.

 The various composting toilets available today may be grouped into 5 broad categories based on how they work.

 While choosing the right toilet, these are the 5 main compost toilet types you should consider: